hasura/supergraph-top-n-challenge/README.md

-# GraphQLConf Top N Challenge 2023
+# Supergraph Top N challenge

+> One winner. $1500.
+Can you build and execute the fastest GraphQL federated query?

 You have two postgres databases.
 One contains the `threads` table and another contains the `posts` table.